Defeating Procrastination: Tips for Growing Your Business

 “In delay there lies no plenty.”

-It’s a strange reality knowing that completing a task would make us feel better but we still avoid it, even though procrastinating makes us feel worse.
+It’s a strange reality knowing that completing a task would make us feel better, but we still avoid it, even though putting it off makes us feel worse.

-There are other procrastination triggers too such as lack of confidence, exhaustion etc.
+There are other triggers too, such as lack of confidence, exhaustion, etc.

-Tips to help you beat procrastination in your work day
+Tips to help you beat putting tasks off in your workday

 Have a clear outcome for what you want to achieve.